poempelfox/mobilews/README.md

 the weather station can already work before any infrastructure is in place is an additional plus.

+More info might be in the `docs` directory, more specifically `docs/unstructuredmess.md`.

 As of August 2023, we have built a somewhat working version.
-There are certainly a lot of bugs still to iron out, the case is not properly finished, and it has no feet yet which is why it will need to be placed on a camping table, but it should be ready for a first limited test run at CCCamp23.
+There were certainly a lot of bugs still to iron out, the case was not properly finished, and it had no feet yet which is why it needed to be placed on a plastic box, but it was ready for a first limited test run at CCCamp23.
+The result of that test run can be seen in https://wetter.poempelfox.de/static/camp2023.html

-More info might be in the `docs` directory, more specifically `docs/unstructuredmess.md`.

 ## Features